-Shareholding: Erik owns shares corresponding to less than 0.2 percent of the capital independent in relation to the Group and the Management Team as well as in relation to the Group's shareholders.
+Shareholding: Erik owns shares corresponding to less than 0.2 percent of the capital and votes in the Group.
+He is considered independent in relation to the Group and the Management Team as well as in relation to the Group's shareholders.

-Board member
+Per Granath, Board member